Getting to Warth-Schroecken

 Bregenzerwald Landbus services run regularly and promptly throughout Bregenzerwald, so it’s easy to travel between the villages and main ski areas using the free ski bus service.
 Bus 40 runs between Warth-Schroecken and Au Schoppernau ( Diedamskopf ski area) and bus 43 runs between Au and Damuls.

-Driving to Warth and Schroecken
+Airport Car Hire and driving to Warth and Schroecken

 From nearest airport Friedrichshafen follow B30/B31/A96 towards Lindau, then A96 as far as Dornbirn Nord (exit 14) then the scenic L200 Bregenzerwald Landstrasse passing through a dozen or so villages including Mellau, Au, Schoppernau, Shrocken then finally Warth.